About HPV

 Gardasil 9 and Cervarix

 Vaccinating against HPV with Gardasil (4vHPV) provides effective protection against HPV types 6, 11, 16 and 18.
-HPV types 16 and 18 cause up to 80% of all cervical cancers in women and 90% of HPV-related cancers in men.
-HPV types (6 and 11) cause 95% of genital warts in men and women.
-[7]
+HPV types 16 and 18 cause up to 80% of all cervical cancers and 90% of HPV-related cancers in males.
+HPV types (6 and 11) cause 95% of genital warts in people of all genders.

 Gardasil 9 replaces Gardasil in the 2018 National Immunisation Program (NIP).
 Gardasil 9 includes the HPV types covered by Gardasil (6, 11, 16 and 18) plus an additional five cancer producing HPV types (31, 33, 45, 52 and 58).
 These five HPV types cause an additional 15% of all cervical cancers above those caused by HPV 16 and 18.